nineties/planck/README.rst

 But the specification of VM and IR are designed to be independent of PlanckForth.
 So this system can be implemented in other languages and bytecodes have portable format.

+Also, this project started with the idea of what would happen if we combined `Rust <https://www.rust-lang.org/>`_'s type system with `LLVM <https://llvm.org>`_'s concepts.
+The challenge is to create a low level virtual machine with a modern static type system which enables memory safety and advanced optimization features with zero runtime overhead.

 - `Specification <spec/index.rst>`_